Los Angeles PHP

 What Will My Day In a PHP in Los Angeles Look Like?

-One of the biggest concerns for people considering entering into treatment is what their day will look like, and what they’ll be doing.
+One of the biggest concerns for people considering starting a partial hospitalization program is what their day will look like, and what they’ll be doing.
 For most people, their day will be relatively routine once they get into the process.
-The biggest difference is your very first day, which is generally spent making introductions, filling out paperwork, and completing basic intake assignments, as well as answering questions for everyone else.
+The biggest difference is your very first day, which is generally spent making introductions, filling out paperwork, and completing basic intake assignments, as well as answering questions.
+You’ll work with your treatment team to discuss any unique needs for recovery.

-What Happens After PHP In LA?
+What Happens After PHP In Los Angeles?

 We Accept Most Insurance Providers